kubernetes/kubernetes/docs/man/kubelet.md

 The **kubernetes** kubelet runs on each node.
 The Kubelet works in terms of a container manifest.
 A container manifest is a YAML or JSON file that describes a pod.
 The Kubelet takes a set of manifests that are provided in various mechanisms and ensures that the containers described in those manifests are started and continue running.

-There are 3 ways that a container manifest can be provided to the Kubelet:
+There are 3 ways that a container manifest can be provided to the Kubelet.

 File: Path passed as a flag on the command line.
 This file is rechecked every 20 seconds (configurable with a flag).

 HTTP endpoint: HTTP endpoint passed as a parameter on the command line.
 This endpoint is checked every 20 seconds (also configurable with a flag).

 HTTP server: The kubelet can also listen for HTTP and respond to a simple API (underspec'd currently) to submit a new manifest.

 # OPTIONS
 *       **--address=0.0.0.0**: The IP address for the Kubelet to serve on (set to 0.0.0.0 for all interfaces)